 Checkout this application for Android: https://play.google.com/store/apps/details?id=ipcm.tool.kit

-A typical use of the IPM Toolkit app would be to find a hot agricultural topic while looking at the latest UW specialist’s Twitter posts in the app.
+A typical use of the IPM Toolkit app would be to find a hot agricultural topic while looking at the latest IPM specialist’s Twitter posts in the app.
 For example, you might see an alert about soybean aphid infestation on the rise.
 Then you could view a video about soybean aphid scouting, or look up soybean aphid management in a publication.
-You could also search for pictures related to soybean aphids or scouting in the huge online image database the app is connected to.
-You could create an email that contains pictures or links and share what you have learned with other growers.
-You can do it all inside this one app using your smartphone and the internet when ever or where ever you might be.
+You could also search for pictures related to soybean aphids or scouting in the extensive online image database the app is connected to.
+You could create an email or social media post that contains pictures or links and share what you have learned with other growers.
+You can do it all inside this one app using your smartphone and the internet when ever you want or where ever you might be.

 Mobile device and internet use is changing how global and local agriculture operate and expand their businesses.
 Growers in Wisconsin, like the rest of the world, are increasing their use of smartphones and other handheld devices for communication and information management on their farms.
 A key to agriculture’s continued success is incorporating information from an unbiased science and research-based source.
 Practicing IPM is a sustainable approach that helps farmers maximize the use of pest prevention, avoidance, monitoring and suppression strategies, minimizing economic, health, and environmental risks.